 Just because it’s too cold or too hot outside doesn’t mean you can’t have some amazing greenery inside!
 I don’t have much of a “green thumb”, but I love the way plants make a space look bright and cheery no matter the temps outside.
 So indoor plants for me have to be very forgiving!
 Add some life to your house with these amazing indoor plants that you can actually keep alive!

-Plants (whether they’re real of fake) bring a lot of life into your house.
+Plants (whether they’re real or fake) bring a lot of life into your house.
 Especially when it’s dreary outside and you’re just waiting impatiently on spring again!
-You don’t need a tropical jungle in your house if you don’t like that, but a few good and sturdy indoor plants are always winners for your decor!
+You don’t need a tropical jungle in your house if you don’t like that, but a few good and sturdy indoor plants like Pothos, Snake Plants, and Aloe are always winners for your decor!

 Amazing Indoor Plants

 Click on any link or pic for details!

 We have one plant in our house that has stood the test of time better than anything else.
 He’s been with us for at least 13 years and he even has a name!
 Anyone else have an odd habit of naming all the inanimate objects in the house??

 This is one of my favorites simply because it’s so easy.
 Pothos can survive in a corner with low light or thrive next to a window.